What is an accelerated degree course?

 They might also simply be keen to get back into the working world quickly, so that they can apply what they have learnt and use their new skills to progress their career.

-The solution to this problem is to learn while you work by means of an accelerated part-time degree.
+The solution to this problem is to learn while you work by means of part-time accelerated degrees.
 This is a more flexible way of learning where you can study outside your normal work hours, but still fast-track your degree.
 Part-time education can also improve your wellbeing with a better work/life balance and health benefits.

 What are the main benefits of accelerated degree courses?